gerbless/react-tutorial/gulp/readme.md

 So, with this short brief, we can start to create a gulp task as an example.
 We will create a task that can copy to a dist folder the following files:

 - styles.css
-- jquery.min.js ( or zepto if we installed it)
+- jquery.min.js (or zepto if we have installed it)

 ```javascript
 var gulp = require('gulp');